 The balsamic glaze gives these Brussels sprouts so much flavor, but typically the glaze is made with honey, which isn’t ideal for a low-carb diet, so this recipe replaces the honey with brown sugar substitute.

 If you’re a fan of Brussels Sprouts, you already know that they don’t even need a glaze to make them so delicious.
 They brown well in the pan with just olive oil, and the leaves quickly change from slightly bitter to super sweet.
 The glaze just gives it a little extra punch of flavor.
+We also love this keto orange sauce brussels sprouts recipe.

 A serving of Brussels sprouts, equal to about 1 cup of raw sprouts, or about 7 large sprouts, contains roughly 8 net grams of carbs.
 If you’re on a keto strict diet, that may be more than you want to consume in one dish, but it’s practical for a low-carb diet.

-How to Make Brussels Sprouts
+How to Make Pan Fried Brussels Sprouts With Balsamic Glaze

 There are many different ways to cook Brussels sprouts.
 I love them to be roasted or sauteed on the stove top.
 Both ways give the sprouts a nice char and bring out the sweetness.